samsquire/ideas2/README.md

 # 61. Resource scheduling

+A office suite application for allocating resources to problems.
-Schedule SSH keys and schedule public keys to be in different locations in a network.
-Schedule files to be present on certain servers.
+ * Schedule SSH keys and schedule public keys to be in different locations in a network.
+ * Schedule files to be present on certain servers.
+ * Schedule people in a company to receive things.

 # 62. Work by mobile phone